Teamoreteateo/DSA2101-Project/Code.md

 | 29 | The Very First Night (Taylor’s Version) \[From The Vault\] |
 | 30 | All Too Well (10 Minute Version) \[Taylor’s Version\] \[From The Vault\] |

-Songs within Red (Taylor’s Version) mapped to Track number
+Songs within Red (Taylor’s Version) mapped to Track Number

 ## 4. Discussions